opf/openproject/docs/development/contribution-documentation/documentation-tool-setup/README.md

 ## Step 2: Install Typora

-You can download the installer from the website https://typora.io/#download.
+You can download the installer from the [Typora website](https://typora.io/#download).
 Follow the prompts to complete the installation.
 In case you need more information there are very detailed [help](https://support.typora.io/) for each supported operating systems [Linux](https://support.typora.io/Typora-on-Linux/), [macOS](https://support.typora.io/Typora-on-macOS/) and [Windows](https://support.typora.io/Typora-on-Windows/).

 ## Step 3: Install GitHub Desktop

-You can install GitHub Desktop on any [supported operating systems](/desktop/getting-started-with-github-desktop/supported-operating-systems).
+You can install GitHub Desktop on any [supported operating systems](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/supported-operating-systems).
 To install GitHub Desktop navigate to [https://desktop.github.com/](https://desktop.github.com/) and download the appropriate version for your operating system.
 Follow the prompts to complete the installation.

 ## Step 4: Sign in into Github.com in GitHub Desktop